SebastBake/CobaltMirror/README.md

 ### Android App Setup

 - The app must be imported into Android Studio.
 - The app will not run without the google-services.json file.
-Paste the google-services.json file into the app folder in TourList.
+Paste the google-services.json file into the app folder in Morange.
 - Use Android Studio to build the app on to your machine.

 ## Running the tests